NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

 access controls.
 They will provide you with your initial passwords and access to an EC2 instance or AMI image, and it is up to you to change these passwords.

-Authention to EC2 instances are provided by AWS, using asymmetric key pairs, a.k.a Amazon EC2 key pairs.
-Each user can have multiple EC2 keypairs, however these are not tied to the IAM users or AWS at all.
+Authentication to EC2 instances are provided by AWS, using asymmetric key pairs, a.k.a Amazon EC2 key pairs.
+Each user can have multiple EC2 key pairs, however these are not tied to the IAM users or AWS at all.
 An EC2 key pair will only provide access to that single EC2 instance, and no other AWS services.
 You can use your own generator like openSSH to generate these key pairs, or you can use AWS.
 If you use AWS, they will not store the private key for you, and it is up to you to securely store it.

-When you create an EC2 linux instance using the cloud-init service the public key will be added to the servers ~/.ssh/authorized_keys file, allowing you to ssh into the instance using the private key.
+When you create an EC2 Linux instance using the cloud-init service the public key will be added to the servers ~/.ssh/authorized_keys file, allowing you to ssh into the instance using the private key.

-When you create an EC2 Windows instance, then the admin password is encrypted with the public key, a user can then request the password using the aws cli or management console, providing the private key for decryption.
+When you create an EC2 Windows instance, then the admin password is encrypted with the public key, a user can then request the password using the AWS cli or management console, providing the private key for decryption.

 All of this can be disabled of course.

 ### Container Services
-These normally run on EC2 but you dont always manage the EC2.
+These normally run on EC2 but you don't always manage the EC2.
 You are responsible for setting up and managing network level access and access management.
 - RDS
 - EMR